scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 the initialization and there is no leaking of values under initialization.
 Virtual method calls on `this` is not a problem, as they can always be resolved statically.

-More details can be found in a forthcoming paper.

 ## Back Doors